qmk/qmk_firmware/keyboards/lfkeyboards/lfkpad/keymaps/default/readme.md

-# The default keymap LFKPad 21
+# The default keymap for the LFKPad 21